Tatanagar Junction railway station: History

 The city's importance as an industrial hub encouraged travel patterns linking to much of India via the station.
 During smallpox eradication efforts across 1974 the station became notorious among eradication staff as "the world's greatest exporter of smallpox", exporting as many as 300 outbreaks across India and Nepal.
 For the duration of the epidemic train services were instead diverted to checkpoints where passengers could be assessed for symptoms of smallpox.

 Services

 Tatanagar railway station lies on the Howrah–Mumbai route, and serves routes to places such as New Delhi, Chennai, Visakhapatnam and Orissa.
 It is a large station of South Eastern Railway.
 It falls under South Eastern Railway zone and Chakradharpur railway division.
 More than a 100 trains ply this route on any given day.
 It is one of the busiest trunk routes section of Eastern India.
 It includes 6 platforms, 5 for major trains while one (platform near the washing line) is used for some passenger trains.

-Loco Shed

-Tatanagar Electric Loco Shed holds 200 electric locomotives like WAP-7 and WAG-9.
-It held many WAM-4 (now scrapped or withdrawn), while some of the WAM-4s from other sheds are still seen.
-WAG-7 locomotives based in Tatanagar Electric Loco Shed were transferred to other sheds.

-It is currently holding 38 WAP-7 & 162 WAG-9 locomotives.
+Trains

+Tatanagar Junction served by several superfast, express, intercity and passenger trains from different cities, Following are some of the premium train services: